P99/accell_driver/README.md

 # Linux kernel driver for LIS3DH accelerometer

-*The driver should showcase I2C communications and blocking IO versus async messages*
+*The driver should showcase I2C communications and blocking vs Async IO*

 ## Hardware